-A LOC assessment must be completed at initial enrollment and during the annual continued need review for all entrants.
-Supporting documentation for individuals meeting a level of care due to placement in an institution or a similar 1915(c) HCBS waiver in the state will be used as supporting documents to make a determination of the level of care for enrollment in this waiver program.
+A LOC assessment must be completed at initial enrollment and during the annual continued need review.
+An individual meeting a level of care due to placement in an institution or a similar 1915(c) HCBS waiver in the state will not require a new assessment of level of care.
+The level of care will be confirmed and an assessment of need will be identified to create a service plan.